Considering commodity trading? But what is a commodity and how do you trade them? We take a look.

 A journalist for more than two decades, Amanda Horswill has reported on a galaxy of subjects, including property, lifestyle, hyper-local news, data journalism, the Arts and careers.

 Amanda is fascinated with the ever-changing world of finance.
 A passionate believer in the motto “knowledge is power”, she strives to translate the news into practical information that will help readers make informed decisions about their future.
-While at Canstar, her work has been regularly referenced by publishers such as the Sydney Morning Herald , The Age, The New Daily and Yahoo Finance.
+While at Canstar, her work was regularly referenced by publishers such as the Sydney Morning Herald , The Age, The New Daily and Yahoo Finance.

 Amanda holds a Bachelor of Arts (Journalism, Media Studies and Production, and Public Relations) and a Graduate Certificate in Editing and Publishing, from the University of Southern Queensland.